 Note: If you are an underrepresented, educationally disadvantaged, or physically disadvantaged student, inform us at the time of application.
 The University offers special fellowships for which you might be nominated by the Department of Cultural Studies and Comparative Literature.

 - College of Liberal Arts Graduate Fellowship

 This competitive fellowship currently includes an academic-year stipend of $25,000, academic-year tuition at regular rates for up to 14 graduate credits each semester, and subsidized health insurance through the Graduate Assistant Health Plan for the academic year and summer.

 - Diversity of Views and Experiences (DOVE) Fellowship

-The Office for Diversity in Graduate Education (ODGE) administers the DOVE Fellowship, awarded to approximately 20 first-year students from underrepresented groups (US citizens or permanent residents).
+The Graduate School Diversity Office administers the DOVE Fellowship, awarded to approximately 20 first-year students from underrepresented groups (US citizens or permanent residents).

 - Interdisciplinary Center for the Study of Global Change (ICGC) Fellowships

 The Interdisciplinary Center for the Study of Global Change (ICGC) offers fellowships for exceptionally capable students, especially but not only from the global south and US communities of color, whose backgrounds and interests clearly reflect a commitment to the interdisciplinary study of the global south in the context of global change.